notbasketball/WX-CLI/README.md

 Welcome to WX-CLI... a command line based weather.com API parser.

 ## Features
 When executed with `python3 weather.py`, after it asks you for your longitude and latitude, WX-CLI will give you weather data.
-Such as Current Conditions, the 36 Hour Forecast, and the Extended Forecast.
+Such as Current Conditions, 6 Hour Forecast, the 36 Hour Forecast, and the Extended Forecast.
 An expected output may look like the following:

 ![carbon](https://cdn.discordapp.com/attachments/731261406091018335/826218797961707550/unknown.png)